vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 - JavaScript
 - Functional Programming
 ---
-Knowledge of JavaScript `Array` methods is really important.
+Knowledge of JavaScript `Array` methods is fundamental.
 It allows writing code in functional style.
 As not all of those methods are immutable developers should know when to handle or avoid data mutations.
-Another important feature of array methods is context handling as it could dramatically simplify your code.
+Another essential feature of array methods is context handling as it could dramatically simplify your code.

 In this article, I want to show you some examples that are close to real use-cases rather than theory.
-If you need documentation you can get it on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+If you need documentation, you can get it on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 ## Immutable methods
 JavaScript provides a bunch of immutable methods for arrays manipulations.
 What does it mean?
 These methods not mutate data and always return a new modified array.

 ### Map
 The method is used to map array dataset, make some modifications on each array element.
-In difference to `forEach` method, it always returns a new array instead modifying existing.
-For example, you have a list of blog posts and you want to get a list of posts ids to get comments for each of them:
+Indifference to `forEach` method, it always returns a new array instead modifying existing.
+For example, you have a list of blog posts, and you want to get a list of posts id's to get comments for each of them:

 ```js
 const posts = [